corda/corda-docs/content/en/docs/cenm/1.3/tool-config-migration.md

 ```

 {{< note >}}
-Optional command line option `--destination-dir` will default to `output` if omitted.
+Optional command-line option `--destination-dir` will default to `output` if omitted.

 {{< /note >}}